remiliacorp/remi-docs/content/contract/03-remilia_co-op.md

 ---
-Title: "Remilia Co-op Fund"
+title: "Remilia Co-op Fund"
-Order: 3
+order: 3
 ---

 Remilia Co-op is formed of 1 equal share provided to each artist in the Remilia Collective.
 The Co-op is an investment portfolio contributed to in all Collection sales.
 Quarterly, interest earnings will be redistributed to Co-op members equally.